theodox/tadwtf/tadwtf_outline.md

 	- Like Normandy beach -sometimes you have to make a frontal assault
 		- But if you do it every time you’ll be defeated
 		- back reference to #strategy.
+* Reminder: close contact with art is the key
+	- You need this for three reasons
+ 		- Can't do good tactics if you don't know the customers
+		- Can't do good strategy if you don't know the way things are made
+		- In the crises you need to be able to pitch in where needed, business card be damned
+	- Don't want to waltz in with no knowledge of ground truths
 IV: Wrap
 ===========
 *	Sum up